Investor Relations

 The Company recognises the importance of its employees to its achievements.
 Regular internal communication meetings are conducted across all sites to ensure employees are knowledgeable about a range of topics.
 Questions and suggestions are encouraged through a range of formal and informal channels directly to divisional Managing Directors.
 These employee feedback channels have led to tangible outputs and changes to working practices.
 Our staff expect to be able to work in a safe and comfortable environment, and to be provided with the necessary skills and knowledge to perform their work to the required standard.
 We provide ongoing training wherever required and conduct routine appraisals with the staff.

-Principle 5: Maintaining the Board as a well-functioning, balanced team led by the Chair
+Principle 6: Establish and maintain the Board as a well-functioning, balanced team led by the Chair

 The Chairman’s role is to ensure that the Board operates effectively to deliver the long-term success of the Group.
 This includes ensuring that the Non-Executive Directors always have access to the executive management team to provide both support and challenge, all directors are able to express their views openly at Board meetings and that all directors are encouraged to bring independent judgement to bear on all issues.
 There are specific instructions in place for the timetable and content of Board papers so that the directors are properly briefed before the Board meetings.
 The Board has a number of matters reserved for its consideration, with the principal responsibilities being to monitor performance and to ensure that there are proper internal controls in place, to agree overall strategy, to approve major capital expenditure and to review budgets.

-At 30 April 2024, the Board comprised a Non-Executive Chairman, two Executive Directors and two Non-Executive Directors.
-Under the Company’s Articles of Association, the appointment of all Directors must be approved by the shareholders in General Meeting, and additionally one-third of the Directors are required to submit themselves for re-election at each Annual General Meeting.
+At 30 April 2025, the Board comprised a Non-Executive Chairman, two Executive Directors and two Non-Executive Directors.
+Under the Company’s Articles of Association, the appointment of all Directors must be approved by the shareholders in General Meeting, and additionally one-third of the Directors are required to submit themselves for re-election at each Annual General Meeting (AGM).
 Additionally, each Director has undertaken to submit themselves for re-election at least every three years.
+The Board has decided not to put all the Directors up for re-election at the AGM as is recommended in the 2023 QCA Code for the time being and instead will continue to follow the rules as set out in the Company’s Articles.
+However, the Board will keep this position under review.

-For the year under review one of the three Non-Executive Directors are considered to be independent.
+For the year under review one of the three Non-Executive Directors is considered to be independent.
 This is Terence Yap.
-Maurice Dwek and Michel Rapoport are not considered to be independent in view of their substantial shareholdings in the Company.
+Maurice Dwek and Michel Rapoport are not considered to be independent in view of their substantial shareholdings in the Company and length of service on the Board.
 However, the Board considers that both Mr Dwek and Mr Rapoport bring a wealth of experience from across a range of businesses, as well as their knowledge of being involved in listed and other companies together with their experience of the People and Data Management and the Service industry.
+The Board is aware that it does not meet QCA’s recommendation on the proportion of independent Directors and has started a search for a new Independent Non-Executive Director.

 Any Director may, in furtherance of his duties, take independent professional advice where necessary, at the expense of the Company.
 All Directors have access to the Company Secretary, whose appointment and removal is a matter for the Board as a whole, and who is responsible to the Board for ensuring that agreed procedures and applicable rules are observed.